 Traditionally, only the buds are used to produce white tea.
 Silver Needles (or Yin Zen) tea is still produced that way and considered the best in the world.
 Other varieties come from the same bush – Great White Tea Bush – but may now include buds as well as top two leaves.
 The buds are covered in silver down and need to be prepared very carefully or the flavor may not be to your liking.

 Green tea is known to have been around since 2737 B.C. and has the largest number of varieties, each with its own unique flavor and aroma.
 When picking the tea, great importance is placed on the leaves chosen.
 The best tea leaves or leaves and buds are picked during the spring.
-It is quickly steamed or pan-fired to preserve the freshness in China, whereas in Japan, the leaves are roasted.
+It is quickly steamed, roasted or pan-fired to preserve the freshness in China, whereas in Japan, the leaves are steam-pressed, pan fired or sun dried.
 Green tea can become bitter if steeped too long or at too hot a temperature.

 (red tea in China)